nlehir/AlgoGraph/README.md

 ## slides

-This folder contains the slides for the coursea.
+This folder contains the slides for the course.

 ## code